 APC QCA Corporate Governance Codepdf

-The Company’s shares are listed on the Alternative Investment Market (AIM).
-As an AIM-listed company, the Company is required to follow the provisions of an appropriate code of corporate governance.
-The Board is committed to high standards of corporate governance throughout the Group and has chosen to apply the Quoted Companies Alliance Corporate Governance Code (“QCA Code”).
+Until 4 November 2019 the Company’s shares were listed on the Alternative Investment Market (AIM).
+As an AIM-listed company, the Company was required to follow the provisions of an appropriate code of corporate governance.
+The Board remains committed to high standards of corporate governance throughout the Group and has chosen to apply the Quoted Companies Alliance Corporate Governance Code (“QCA Code”).
 The QCA Code is explained in the document (click to view or download below) together with the ways in which the Company complies with the Code.

 The roles and responsibilities of the Board and the individual Directors are set out more fully below:

 The Board of Directors

 The activities of the Group are ultimately controlled by the Board of Directors.
 All Directors are subject to retirement and re-election by rotation.
 The Group has a formal policy setting out the matters that require approval of the Board.
 This covers the major areas of decision-making in all aspects of the Group’s affairs.